nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </div>

 Step 5.
-The user then decides to execute the command `open`.
-Commands that do not modify the NetworkBook, such as `list`, will usually not call `Model#commitNetworkBook()`, `Model#undoNetworkBook()` or `Model#redoNetworkBook()`.
+The user then decides to execute the command `open 1 /index 1`.
+Commands that do not modify NetworkBook's list of all contacts or displayed contacts, such as `open 1 /index 1`, will usually not call `Model#undoNetworkBook()` or `Model#redoNetworkBook()`, or any `Model` commands that call `VersionedNetworkBook#commit`.
 Thus, the `networkBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `Model#commitNetworkBook()`.
+The user executes `clear`, which calls `Model#setNetworkBook()` which in turn calls `VersionedNetworkBook#commit()`.
 Since the `currentStatePointer` is not pointing at the end of the `networkBookStateList`, all NetworkBook states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)